DaScient/SuperTrendTradingBot/README.md

 This class will consist of a CCXT connection into Binance.US WebSocket interface that will feed live cryptocurrency data in the form of candle sticks; Open, High, Low, Close (OHLC).

 We also apply rolling averages, upper/lower Bollinger bands, and binary variables that evaluates uptrend/downtrend intervals.

 ---

+### SuperTrend - Trends! :computer:

+This special feature allows users to fully, or partially, imitate other user's portfolio allocations.
+The Trends enhancement allows users to become more exposed and informed of the SuperTrends trading community.
+Users can search openly for groups and strategies that they feel are more suitable for their level of risk.
+Users can also create, share, and update their own portfolios to the community as well, meaning whatever new allocations the group leader decides will change everyone's portfolios to reflect it!
+You can let your imagination wander.

+---